Likoma Island LOCAL’s GUIDE [Things To Do – Facts – Photo Gallery]

 Lake Malawi is very far away from any oceans or other water bodies, this isolation created an outstanding example of biological evolution.
 The 500+ species of cichlid (rockfish, known locally as Mbuna) of Lake Malawi evolved from a common ancestor within the last million years (the actual number of species is still unknown).

-The Lake Malawi around Likoma is usually flat and has little currents, which makes it a great location to get a PADI Open Water certification, especially for those who are not too comfortable about it.
+Lake Malawi around Likoma is usually flat and has little currents, which makes it a great location to get a PADI Open Water certification, especially for those who are not too comfortable about it.

-Add to this the unicity, plentifulness, and shining colors of Lake Malawi’s fish, the chilled atmosphere, the quiet and slow life of the locals.
+Add to this the unicity, plentifulness, and shining colors of Lake Malawi’s fish, the chilled atmosphere, and the quiet and slow life of the locals.

 There’s only one diving instructor in Likoma, working with a company called Likoma Island Divers, which serves both Kaya Mawa and Mango Drift resorts.